sufyan20/interviews-challenges/Back-End-Node.js.md

 ## Functionality:

 - User can log in & register.
-- User can product to the cart.
+- User can add products to the cart.
 - User can get his cart summary.

 ## Backend:

 - Use Elasticsearch as a database.
 - Unit test with 100% coverage is a required.
-- You have to use any messaging system for services transportation, NATs, RabbitMQ, Mosquitto ... etc.
+- You have to use any messaging system for services transportation, RabbitMQ, NATs, Mosquitto ... etc.

 ## Docker: